Ragul-2005/RAGUL_T_RISCV_SOC_TAPEOUT_VSD_Week_1/Day 5/Readme.md

 </p>

 ---
-// 📌 What is a CASE Statement?
+## 📌 What is a CASE Statement?
-// A CASE statement is used inside an always block to select one of many actions
-// based on the value of a variable.
+- A CASE statement is used inside an always block to select one of many actions -based on the value of a variable.
 It is similar to a multiplexer in hardware.

-// ✅ Case statements are written with a register variable and are sensitive to changes
+- ✅ Case statements are written with a register variable and are sensitive to changes
-//    in the input (usually in combinational always block: always @(*)).
+-    in the input (usually in combinational always block: always @(*)).

 reg y;
 reg z;